dmytrovoytko/data-engineering-amazon-reviews/README.md

 ## ℹ️ Assets

 - dataset urls are defined in .csv files stored in /data directory - dataset_urls0.csv, dataset_urls1.csv, etc

+## :toolbox: Tech stack

+- PostgreSQL as a data base/warehouse - open source and free
+- [Metabase](https://www.metabase.com/) as an analitics platform - open source and free self-hosted
+- [Mage AI](https://www.mage.ai/) as an orchestration tool - open source and free self-hosted

+Combination of CodeSpaces + PostgreSQL + Metabase + Mage AI would be a good choice for those who prefer/experiment with a simple and open source approach, or those who hesitate to deal with The BIG 3 cloud providers (AWS, Azure, GCP) with their serious payments.
+Looks like a good fit for early stage startups, developers, and those who learn Data Engineering as me (you?).

 ## 🚀 Instructions to deploy and test